 Candidate cells (including many artefacts)

 Cell candidate classification¶

 A deep-learning network (ResNet) is used to classify cell candidates as true cells or artefacts:

 Cassified cell candidates.
 Yellow - cells, Blue - artefacts

-If you find this plugin useful, and use it in your research, please cite the preprint outlining the cell detection algorithm:
+If you find this plugin useful, and use it in your research, please cite the paper outlining the cell detection algorithm: